 To complicate things even more, there are other museums along the way that aren’t included.
 One is the Henry Clay Frick House (at 70th Street), which houses the excellent Frick Collection.
 Another is The Africa Center, formerly known as Museum for African Art at 110th Street.

 The Africa Center extends the mile a bit further, but who’s really counting?
 After all, the designated Museum Mile is actually 1.2 miles long, not one mile.

 The following seven museums are the official Museum Mile museums.
 Each is a jewel in New York’s cultural crown and well worth visiting.
 The two times I’ve walked the Mile I’ve found it best to start at 105th St. in the morning and walk south finishing up at the Metropolitan Museum of Art.
-You may want to enhance your visit and have lunch or dinner at one of these great museums.
+You may want to enhance your visit and have lunch or dinner there, as well.

 The Metropolitan Museum of Art

 The Met, as New Yorkers call it, is one of the world’s great art museums.
 The largest museum in the western hemisphere, its collection spans 5,000 years.
 It is the most famous museum on Museum Mile.